 Walker Art Gallery

-Situated in the William Brown Street Conservation Area, this location in the city has more galleries and public buildings in one place than any other street in the United Kingdom.
+Situated in the William Brown Street Conservation Area, this location in the city has more galleries and public buildings than any other street in the UK.
 Walker Art Gallery is one of the largest in England and features works from artists, such as Rembrandt and Degas, to 20th Century masters, Hockney and Freud.

 Liverpool Tate Gallery

-The first three floors of the gallery are free to enter, with often only a fee payable for any special temporary exhibitions.
-The Tate is England’s largest gallery outside the nation’s capital, London, and takes pride of place on the waterfront at Albert Dock.
-It houses a magnificent collection of contemporary art and holds the national collection of British art from 1500 to the present day, with more than 70,000 pieces.
+The first three floors of the gallery are free to enter.
+Generally, the only fee payable is for special temporary exhibitions.
+The Tate is England’s largest gallery (outside London) and sits on the waterfront at Albert Dock.
+It houses a magnificent collection of contemporary art.
+In addition, it holds the national collection of British art from 1500 to the present day, with more than 70,000 pieces.

 I’ll be there for yoooo…